-I doubt in anyone’s WILDEST dreams did 2020 turn out looking like this.
-Where staying healthy was an Olympic sport and locking yourself indoors watching ALL THE NETFLIX won you the gold medal.
+I doubt in anyone’s WILDEST dreams did this year turn out looking like this.
+Where staying healthy in 2020 was an Olympic sport and locking yourself indoors watching ALL THE NETFLIX won you the gold medal.

 I mean honestly, who knew?

 Our family has taken this pandemic very seriously!
 We’ve done exactly what was asked of us and did our part in keeping our community safe.
 Staying inside, schooling from home, only going out for necessities, keeping our distance, avoid touching our faces and washing our hands like a mad-man.
 Not Trudeau or Henry’s exact wording when they took to the podium, but I’m certain it was on their first draft.

 Beyond our Prime Minister and Provincial Health Officer’s orders, I’ve come up with ways I feel would continue to keep my family safe as we see restriction lift.
 And because “sharing is caring” …